 Topics in inorganic chemistry, including periodicity and descriptive chemistry of the elements, electrochemistry, transition metal coordination chemistry, and the structure and properties of solid state materials.
 Laboratories emphasize synthesis and characterization of inorganic coordination compounds, electrochemistry, and inorganic materials.
 This course satisfies the second semester of a one-year General Chemistry requirement for post-graduate Health Professions programs.View All Courses

 Biological Chemistry 270S

 A survey of the chemical and physical nature of biological macromolecules, including nucleic acids, proteins, lipids and carbohydrates; biochemistry of enzyme catalysis; bioenergetics and regulatory mechanisms.
 Principles and techniques of experimental biochemistry, focusing on isolation methods and techniques for analyzing structure and function.
 This course satisfies the second semester of a one-year General Chemistry requirement for post-graduate Health Professions programs, however, this course might not also satisfy a Health Profession program’s requirement for a course in Biochemistry.
 Quantitative and Symbolic Reasoning.View All Courses

 Physical Chemistry I 321F

 A study of the fundamental concepts and principles of quantum chemistry.
 Topics include the fundamental postulates of quantum mechanics, the nature of the chemical bond, and applications of molecular quantum mechanics including spectroscopy and computational electronic structure methods.
-Laboratory focuses on experiments that lead to the development of quantum mechanics, on molecular modeling and on spectroscopy.View All Courses
+Quantitative and Symbolic Reasoning.View All Courses

 Organic Synthesis Toward Improved Human Health 360F